 Winter is coming, y’all.
 For many of you, it’s already here.
 And while there are still plenty of shows in the air, pretty soon we’ll be facing the fallow Winter hiatus of many of our favorite shows.
 I’m pretty sure we’re supposed to be using that hiatus to deck the halls and smooch under mistletoe and mull cider and, ye gods, talk to each other.
-Well to avoid that horror of horrors, here are 8 TV shows you can cuddle up in front of in the upcoming months.
+Well to avoid that horror of horrors, here are 8 TV shows you can cuddle up in front of on Netflix in the upcoming months.
 This is, of course, by no means an exhaustive list.
 Just something we like to do from time to time to highlight some shows you may not have seen or those you want to revisit.

 “Life”: With the Damian Lewis “Homeland” star on the rise, NBC has to be kicking themselves over canceling this fantastic show.
 Season 1 is, admittedly, far superior to Season 2, but both Lewis and his parter (played by Sarah Shahi recently of “Fairly Legal”…the only show USA has ever cancelled) are fun to watch.
 Equally fun is the crazy talented supporting cast (Adam Arkin, Donal Logue, Robin Weigert, Garret Dillahunt, Titus Welliver, etc.)

 “The Riches”: I’m biased because I have a weakness for all things Izzard.
 But even I get why FX cancelled this show after only two short seasons.
 But, then again, it’s two fun, short seasons with some vintage Minnie Driver, that cute brunette from “Raising Hope” and Eddie Izzard.
 Someone find this man a TV vehicle that will stick.
 He’s just the best.